UCSF-DataSci/ds217-11-final-rebekahx23/report.md

 1. **Data Quality:**
    - Large number of missing values in Wet Bulb Temperature (38.7%) required median imputation, which may introduce bias
    - Periodic sensor dropouts created irregular gaps in the time series, which may limit the ability to fully capture short-term weather dynamics.
-   - Outlier capping may have removed some valid extreme events
+   - Outlier capping may have removed some valid extreme events, especially for during heatwaves where the tail behavior is meaningful
    - Limited spatial coverage with only 3 stations

 2. **Model Limitations:**